5 reviews for COPD Rescue Pack

 Do not use any of the medication in the COPD rescue pack after the expiry date on the box.
 Whenever you buy COPD rescue packs online check the expiry date of the individual medication when it arrives to you in the post.

 e-Surgery uses Royal Mail delivery with choices starting from Royal mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1pm special delivery (discover more about e-Surgery delivery).
 When you buy COPD rescue packs online they will arrive in discreet, recyclable packaging at a delivery address of your choice.
-Find out to recycle packaging from e-Surgery.

 Whenever you buy COPD rescue packs online the medication will come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
 If the COPD rescue pack is unfinished dispose of medication safely and drop them off at a local pharmacy.
 Cardboard packaging and paper patient information leaflets are recyclable.

-For any more information on disposal of COPD rescue packs you can use our free Ask-a-Pharmacist service.
+For any more information on disposal of COPD rescue packs you can use our free Ask-A-Pharmacist service.